-Description Use this option to list all possible diagnostic messages in a named file.
+Description Use this option to list all possible diagnostic messages to a named file.
 This can be convenient, for example, if you have used a pragma directive to suppress or change the severity level of any diagnostic messages, but forgot to document why.

-This option cannot be given together with other options.
+Typically, this option cannot be given together with other options.